rameshKrSah/rameshKrSah.website.old/_posts/2020-03-20-Aversarial Transferability in Wearable Sensor Systems.md

 You can find more details about them in our [paper](https://arxiv.org/pdf/2003.07982.pdf).

 # Discussion
 In this work, we have explored adversarial transferability from the following perspectives.
 1. Transferability between machine learning models
 	In this case, we have trained models of different architectures independently on the same training set and evaluated them on adversarial examples computed using the deep neural network.
 The dataset we have used consists of features extracted from the time-series signals from different sensors for human activity recognition.
 Figure 1 shows the training and test set accuracy of different classifiers.
+And figures 2 and 3 show the misclassification rate and the success rate of untargeted and targeted (with target class sitting) adversarial examples computed using the DNN model for all the different classifiers.
+As we can confirm, the transferability of both untargeted and targeted adversarial examples are excellent in this scenario.

 <p align="center">
   <img src="../assets/images/transferability/clfs_acc.png" alt="Clfs Acc" style="width:80%"/>
   <figcaption align="center">Figure.1 - Classification accuracy of different classifiers on test and training set of the UCI feature dataset.</figcaption>
 </p>

-	Figures 2 and 3 show the misclassification rate and the success rate of untargeted and targeted (with target class sitting) adversarial examples computed using the DNN model for all the different classifiers.
-As we can confirm, the transferability of both untargeted and targeted adversarial examples are excellent in this scenario.

 <p align="center">
   <img src="../assets/images/transferability/ms_rate_untar_model_trans.png" alt="Model Untargeted Results" style="width:80%"/>